Esp-L/cosmic-system-monitor/README.md

 Clean and powerful system monitor applet for the **COSMIC Desktop Environment**.

+## Fork Changes

+This is a fork of [marcossl10/cosmic-system-monitor](https://github.com/marcossl10/cosmic-system-monitor) with the following changes:

+- Fixed RAM display showing MB values labelled as GB
+- RAM panel display now shows percentage only by default
+- Added toggle in settings popup to optionally show RAM usage in GB
+- Fixed settings popup title showing in Portuguese instead of English

 ## What is COSMIC System Monitor?

 A lightweight system monitoring applet that integrates seamlessly with COSMIC Desktop, showing real-time system metrics in the panel.
 Perfect for users who want to keep track of their system performance without cluttering their desktop.